 The Villa of the Mysteries

 Located outside the main area, I liked this place because the frescoes were amazingly well preserved and had such great color.
-Since it is a bit of walk, there weren’t that many people here either.
+Since it’s a bit of walk, there weren’t that many people here either.

-The most crowded place in all of Pompeii, the forum is right near the main gate, was the main center of life in Pompeii, and is also were you can go see the relics they found.
+The most crowded place in Pompeii, the forum is right near the main gate.
+It was the main center of life in Pompeii and is also were you can go see the relics they found.

 The Stabian Baths

-Another well preserved bath, this one is the oldest in Pompeii, has a bit bigger chamber, and a whole lot less crowds.
+Another well-preserved bath, this one is the oldest in Pompeii, has a slightly bigger chamber, and sees a whole lot less crowds.
 You can also see some preserved bodies here.

 House of the Small Fountain